Batman & Robin (film): Filming and visual effects

 A display of Arnold Schwarzenegger's costume as Mr. Freeze.

-Principal photography was set to commence in August 1996, but did not begin until September 12, 1996.
+Principal photography was set to commence in August 1996, but did not begin until September.
 Batman & Robin finished filming in late January 1997, two weeks ahead of the shooting schedule.
 The shooting schedule allowed Clooney to simultaneously work on the television series ER without any scheduling conflicts.
-O'Donnell said that despite spending much time with Schwarzenegger off of set and during promotion for the film, they did not work a single day together during production; this was achieved by using stand-ins when one of the actors was unavailable.
+O'Donnell said that despite spending much time with Schwarzenegger off-set and during promotion for the film, they did not work a single day together during production; this was achieved by using stand-ins when one of the actors was unavailable.
 Stunt coordinator Alex Field taught Silverstone to ride a motorcycle so that she could play Batgirl.
 Filming was temporarily halted in the fall of 1996 when Mr. Freeze's blaster prop disappeared from the film set; a police investigation was subsequently opened, culminating in the raid of a film memorabilia collector's home.
 High public interest in the film caused security issues on set; according to producer Peter MacGregor-Scott, paparazzi regularly disrupted the set, and photographs of Schwarzenegger taken during filming sold for $10,000.

 When comparing work on Batman Forever, O'Donnell explained that "things felt much sharper and more focused, and it just felt like everything got a little softer on the second one.
 The first one, I felt like I was making a movie.
 The second one, I felt like I was making a toy commercial."
 He also complained about the Robin costume, saying that it was more involved and less comfortable than the one that he wore in Batman Forever, with a glued-on mask that caused sweat to pool on his face.
 According to John Glover, who played Dr. Jason Woodrue, "Joel [Schumacher] would sit on a crane with a megaphone and yell before each take, 'Remember, everyone, this is a cartoon'.
 It was hard to act because that kind of set the tone for the film."
-Several different stunt doubles were used for the roles of Batman, Robin, and Mr. Freeze, some specialized in ice skating, aerial gymnastics, and driving.
+Several different stunt doubles were used for the roles of Batman, Robin, and Mr. Freeze; some specialized in ice skating, aerial gymnastics, and driving.